Skip to main content

 Selective delete (Data Management)

-The Data Management page in the sidebar lets you delete telemetry for a specific date range, narrowed by table and filter.
-Use it to clear out noise from a staging incident, a runaway log level, or a single bad deploy without waiting for retention to catch up.
+The Data Management page in the sidebar shows your storage split across raw / rollups / triage, reports how far back your data actually goes, and lets you delete raw telemetry for a specific date range, narrowed by table and filter.
+Use it to reclaim disk, or to clear noise from a staging incident or a runaway log level without waiting for retention to catch up.

 Delete app (Danger Zone)